While the ongoing Covid-19 crisis is first and foremost a public health threat, it is also, and increasingly, an economic threat.

 COVID-19 pandemic will have profound repercussions on development gains, hampering progress in the achievement of the Sustainable Development Goals (SDGs) and the 2030 Development Agenda, as acknowledged in the General Assembly's Resolution on Global Solidarity to fight COVID-19.

 Specifically, the project is linked with the following targets of this SDG:

 - 17.1: Strengthen domestic resource mobilization, including through international support to developing countries, to improve domestic capacity for tax and other revenue collection.

 - 17.3: Mobilize additional financial resources for developing countries from multiple sources

 - 17.4: Assist developing countries in attaining long-term debt sustainability through coordinated policies aimed at fostering debt financing, debt relief and debt restructuring, as appropriate, and address the external debt of highly indebted poor countries to reduce debt distress

 Moreover, a successful response to and recovery from the COVID-19 pandemic is required for attaining economic growth with decent work and simultaneously reducing inequalities.
 Therefore, besides SDG 17, the project is primarily linked to SDG 8 (Decent work and economic growth) and 10 (Reduced Inequalities),

-PartnersUNCTAD in collaboration with ECLAC, ESCAP
+PartnersUNCTAD in collaboration with ECLAC, ESCAP and ECA

 DonorsUN Development Account (12th Tranche)